Akufo-Addo cuts sod for new Eastern Regional hospital on Wednesday

-President Nana Addo Dankwa Akufo-Addo will be in the Eastern Region capital of Koforidua on Wednesday, July 22 for a sod-cutting ceremony.
+President Nana Addo Dankwa Akufo-Addo will be in the Eastern regional capital of Koforidua on Wednesday, July 22 for a sod-cutting ceremony.

 The ceremony is to kick-start work on the construction of the new Eastern Regional Hospital.